ronilaukkarinen/weed/README.md

 ##### For tmux

-`/script load tmux-nicklist`.
+`/script load tmux-nicklist-portable`.
 Currently tmux version of nicklist doesn't have any configuration and is by default 20% width of the window.

 #### Each nick in different colors